arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 Note: Datacenter replication is an option for the `cluster` deployment mode.

-You select one of these modes using the `--_Starter_.mode` command line option.
+You select one of these modes using the `--starter.mode` command line option.

 Depending on the mode you've selected, the _Starter_ launches one or more (`arangod` / `arangosync`) server processes.